andreicioban/Blog-posts-Fullstack-JS/README.md

   Grunt is based on files with *configuration over code* paradigm at origins.

   Gulp is based on streams with *code over configuration* paradigm at origins, which make it gulp a little faster that grunt at building tasks since it doesn't need to write temporary files to disk.

+  #### [Bower](https://www.npmjs.com/package/bower) - the browser package manager

+    `Bower` is a great tool for javascript dependencies that are running in browser. `Bower` depends on `Node` and `npm` and in some cases on `git` when bower packages are fetcehd directly from git.

+    - `npm install -g bower` - bower is very simple to use and commands like `bower install <package-name> --save` or `bower uninstall <package-name>` should be familiar to you by now.

+  In many cases you will need to specify a diferent folder for your browser dependencies.
+This and many other configuration can be defined in `.bowerrc` file:

+    {
+      "directory": "public/bower_components"
+    }

+  Just like `npm` , `bower` will create a `bower.json`.
+Here will be saved all the dependencies of your project in the same manner as in `npm` case.